Making Good Decisions in a Body Corporate Committee

 High-functioning committees consistently demonstrate the following principles:

-Fairness – Committee members must act in the interests of the body corporate overall, not themselves, their friends, or their floor.
-This duty of care is both ethical and required under legislation.
+Fairness: Committee members must act in the interests of the body corporate overall, not themselves, their friends, or their floor.
+This duty of care is set out in the committee code of conduct under Schedule 1A of the BCCM Act and closely connected to the requirement to declare any conflict of interest before a vote is taken.

 Common Decision-Making Pitfalls